 Kilometers of caves, Monet's Garden replicated, and the art of papermaking

 Kochi City is Shikoku's gem on the Pacific Ocean.
-With abundant nature, numerous caves, and lots of chances to get crafty, Kochi City is a great addition to any travel itinerary.
+With abundant nature, caves, and lots of chances to get crafty, Kochi City is a great addition to any travel itinerary.

 - Go caving in Kami City